 Unlike other descents, you will appreciate the trail ahead not because it’s easy, yes it is pristine and more admirable, but it is also more challenging and surprisingly takes a longer time to finish.
 Take extra caution.
 There are very steep areas and you might need your hand to assist some of your drops.

 After almost 2 miles from the summit, the loop ends and rejoins Kreutzer Trail.
 Enjoy this refreshing shaded part of the trail then go west to begin your enduring descent to Poudre River and eventually back to the trailhead.

 Tips for hiking Mount McConnel Trail

-The hike usually takes about 3 hours on regular pace.
+The hike usually takes about 3 hours at a regular pace.
 It has an average grade of 10% and an elevation gain of 1500 feet.
-It’s best to visit Mount McConnel National Recreation Trail during April to September but it is open for the whole year.
+It’s best to visit Mount McConnel National Recreation Trail from April to September but it is open for the whole year.

 From Fort Collins, travel northwest for 11 miles on US Highway 287.
 Turn left on Colorado Highway 14, continue for 24 miles until you reach Poudre Canyon.
 Turn another left and cross a bridge into Mountain Park Campground.
 Trailhead is after the bridge on the right side.